How Are the Child Tax Credits Different? Your Comprehensive Guide

 Child Tax Credit qualifications

-INFOGRAPHIC-CON-48-TY22-563-How to Qualify for the Child Tax Credit
+How to qualify for the Child Tax Credit

-Your eligibility for this tax credit depends on your relationship to the child and the child’s age.
-For tax year 2023, the child you are claiming the credit for needs to be under age 17 as of Dec.
-31, 2023.
-Qualifying dependents must be your son, daughter, adopted child, foster child, stepchild, younger sibling, stepsibling, or descendant of any of them (such as your niece, nephew, or grandchild).
+- Relationship: Qualifying dependents must be your son, daughter, adopted child, foster child, stepchild, younger sibling, stepbrother, stepsister, or descendant of any of them (such as your niece, nephew, or grandchild).

 If the child does not have a valid SSN but does have an individual taxpayer identification number (ITIN), you may be able to claim the Credit for Other Dependents.
-This is a $500 (non-refundable) credit for dependents who do not qualify for the CTC, such as dependent parents and other relatives or dependents living with you who are unrelated to you.
+This is a $500 nonrefundable credit for dependents who do not qualify for the CTC, such as dependent parents and other relatives or dependents living with you who are unrelated to you.